 - Quick decision-making at decision points.

-- Support alignment among business model, corporate mission, and vision, strategic initiatives and goals.
+- Support alignment among business models, corporate mission, and vision, strategic initiatives, and goals.

 - Support governance with flexibility based on actual circumstances and conditions.